vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 ## Background

-Viewing performance test results from the performance lab as it trends across time is tedious and repetitive.
+Viewing performance test results from any of the QE labs as it trends across time is tedious and repetitive.
 To view this data, the following actions must take place:

-1. Run Performance Test
+1. Run Performance Test within Jenkins
-1. Retrieve report file
+1. Retrieve log file
-1. Format data so that it can be entered into a database
+1. Format data
-1. Insert data into database
-1. Query the database for timerange of tests
+1. User investigates data for information regarding performance issue
 1. Display the data in a format that is easy to understand (graphs)
 1. Share the visualizations of the tests with other developers